gvwilson/fiction/iffy/index.md

 *Thump.*
 Iffy jumped as the bag came down on the table.
-Aunt Naggie began to empty it and stow the vegetables without saying a word.
+Aunt Naggie began to stow the vegetables without saying a word.
 After a moment her husband muttered a curse and left.

-Iffy watched silently as Aunt Naggie took out her feelings on an onion.
+Iffy watched silently as her foster mother took out her feelings on an onion.
 Once it was diced and sizzling in hot oil she cubed a block of soy and attacked the other vegetables.
 "Anythin' I can do?"
 Iffy asked,